56kcloud/Training/Docker/kickstart/chapters/webapps.md

 - **Official images** are Docker sanctioned images.
 Docker, Inc. sponsors a dedicated team that is responsible for reviewing and publishing all Official Repositories content.
 This team works in collaboration with upstream software maintainers, security experts, and the broader Docker community.
 These are not prefixed by an organization or user name.
 In the list of images above, the `python`, `node`, `alpine` and `nginx` images are official (base) images.
 To find out more about them, check out the [Official Images Documentation](https://docs.docker.com/docker-hub/official_repos/).

 - **User images** are images created and shared by users like you.
 They build on base images and add additional functionality.
 Typically these are formatted as `user/image-name`.
-The `user` value in the image name is your Docker Store user or organization name.
+The `user` value in the image name is your Docker Hub user or organization name.

 ## Layers and Copy on Write